shrikantshinde178/traini8-training-center-registry/README.md

 - **Description:** Retrieve a list of all stored training center information.
 - **Response:** JSON array containing the details of all training centers.

-### Conclusion
+Feel free to explore the provided APIs and integrate them into this applications.
-You have successfully set up Traini8 Center Registry on your local machine.
-Feel free to explore the provided APIs and integrate them into your applications.
 If you encounter any issues during setup or usage, please don't hesitate to reach out for assistance.